 Additional information about the OCAM cameras can be found here

-I’m looking for a low noise and low dark current infrared camera with high performances.
+I’m looking for a low light and low dark current infrared camera with high performances.

 - You can find complete datasheets here : Datasheets